6. Private servants

 6.7 Mandatory bank account

 As of 1 June 2015, employers are obliged to pay a private servant’s salary into a Dutch bank account (or a bank account in another EU country) held by the private servant.
-Newly registered private servants must produce proof of existence of a personal bank account within 90 days of their registration with the Ministry.
+Newly registered private servants must provide proof that they have a personal bank account within 90 days of their registration with the Ministry.
 The agreed salary must be paid into this account by the employer on a monthly basis.
 Cash payment of salaries is not permitted.
 The Ministry reserves the right to request private servants to provide bank statements for verification purposes.

 6.8 Health insurance for private servants

-Private servants registered in the Dutch social insurance system must take out standard health insurance.
-Private servants not registered in the Dutch social insurance system cannot be insured under the national medical insurance scheme (ziektekostenverzekering) but must take out an expatriate health insurance policy.
+Private servants who are covered by the Dutch social insurance system must take out standard health insurance.
+Private servants who are not covered by the Dutch social insurance system cannot be insured under the national health insurance scheme (ziektekostenverzekering) but must take out an expatriate health insurance policy.

 If an insurer requires proof of registration in the Netherlands before issuing the policy, the Ministry can send a copy of the identity card.
-If a private servant collects the identity card from the Ministry, the card will only be issued after a copy of the insurance policy has been submitted.
+When a private servant comes to the Ministry to collect their identity card, the card will only be issued after a copy of the insurance policy has been presented.

-Employers can register private servants who fall under the Dutch social security system, with the Dutch Tax and Customs Administration through the following link: Melding Loonheffingen
+Employers can register private servants who fall under the Dutch social security system with the Dutch Tax Administration by means of the following link: Melding Loonheffingen (salaries tax and social insurance contribution notification).

-The completed form should be sent to the server mailbox: Haaglanden.CB_IFB@belastingdienst.nl, instead of the address mentioned on the form.
+The completed form should be emailed to: Haaglanden.CB_IFB@belastingdienst.nl, instead of the address mentioned on the form.

-A private servant’s right to stay in the Netherlands depends on the existence of a valid employment contract with a privileged person as employer.
-Private servants are not allowed to change jobs in the Netherlands.
+A private servant’s right to stay in the Netherlands depends on the existence of a current employment contract with a privileged person with AO status as the employer.
+Private servants cannot change jobs in the Netherlands.
 The servant must leave the Netherlands in the following circumstances:

 • when the employment contract comes to an end or is terminated;

-• when the employer’s posting in the Netherlands ends;
+• when the employer’s assignment in the Netherlands ends;

-• if the employer ceases to be a staff member of the diplomatic mission or consular post;
+• if the employer ceases to be a staff member of the international organisation;

-• if the employer fails to comply with the conditions subject to which they may employ a private servant.
+• if the employer fails to comply with the conditions for employing a private servant.

 6.10 Departure of the private servant